 I would explain to the students why my arms are held a certain way and explain the dynamics and the relation to physics and angular momentum.
 Many elements in aerospace engineering study aerodynamics, which is how objects move through the air, and how that incorporates exactly into what I do as a dancer.

 While the tremendous growth of her company was primarily a result of Jasmine’s hard work and dedication, she knew she needed one more piece of the puzzle to truly raise her organization to the level of success it deserved.
 This piece was a Master’s Degree.
 Working full-time as an engineer and running an organization as notable as The STEAM Collaborative, this was a very lofty idea.
 Where would she find the time?
 Enter Point Loma Nazarene’s Evening MBA Program.
 This program is one unlike any other.
 It is focused primarily on working professionals with advanced experience in their field, and concentrations such as Innovation & Entrepreneurship.
-This is not the only MBA program offered by Point Loma Nazarene; they also offer a Daytime program for students continuing on to obtain their MBA after completion of their undergraduate program and a third Online program.
+This is not the only MBA program offered by Point Loma Nazarene; they also offer a Daytime program for students continuing on to obtain their MBA after completion of their undergraduate program.
 The program Jasmine chose gave her the ability to attend classes in the evening as a full-time student, while still working as a full-time engineer.
 Not only were the class times convenient, but the PLNU Evening MBA Program put Sadler in a room with nothing but like-minded business savvy individuals whose dedication to their careers mirrored her own.
 Her leadership inside and outside of the classroom encouraged her selection as MBA Student of the Year.